mozilla/release-services/src/docs/deploy/regular.rst

 - And then we build new base image
 - At the end we can get rid of temporary branch

-Generate the docker image using locally runnong docker daemon:
+Generate the docker image using locally running docker daemon:

 .. code-block:: console